factorhouse/examples/fh-local-kafka-connect-iceberg/README.md

 ## Kafka Connect for Orders Sink in Iceberg

-This example demonstrates how to stream Avro-encoded Kafka messages into an Iceberg table using Kafka Connect.
-The sink table is pre-created with Spark SQL to define custom partition columns.
-Once the connector is deployed via Kpow, records are written to MinIO in partitioned Parquet files.
+This lab demonstrates streaming Avro messages from Kafka into an Iceberg table using Kafka Connect.
+The target table is pre-defined via Spark SQL with custom partitions using Iceberg's hidden partitioning, and data is written to MinIO as partitioned Parquet files once deployed through Kpow.

 ## How to start